framsses/framsses/README.md

 - 👋 Hi, I’m @framsses
-- 📐 I have a BMath Degree and a MSc specialization in Mathematics Education.
+- 📐 I have a BMath Degree and a MSc specialization in Mathematics Education
+- 🌵 I´m from Mexico
 - 👀 I’m interested in Data Analytics, Machine Learning, Responsive Web Design and WebApp
 - 🌱 I’m currently learning HTML, CSS, JS and PYTHON
 - 💞️ I’m looking to collaborate on Open Source Projects